tomporter1/DiskImager/README.md

 # Z model of a Disk Imager

-This repository contains the project that I made as part of my final year project at the University of York titled Formal Methods for Forensic Tools.
+This repository contains the project that I made as part of my final year project at the University of York titled: Formal Methods for Forensic Tools.

 The objective of this project was to ascertain the usefulness of formally modelling basic tools used during investigations.
 In this case, it was a Disk Imager that works on a FAT file structure.